Young fresh and soft, creamy, unripened cheeses

 Some soft cheeses taste slightly sour and creamy.
 Fresher cheeses are not aged or fermented and have a lot of moisture, which means they last only a short time.
 Milk is turned into chunks and then drained to make these simple cheeses.
 In the US, cheese aged less than two months has to be made from pasteurized milk or cream.

 These can be made with cow, goat or sheep milk.

-Goat’s milk cheeses are often treated in a similar manner, sometimes with white molds and sometimes with blue.
+Goat’s milk cheeses are often treated similarly, sometimes with white moulds and sometimes with blue.

 Chèvre or Fresh Chèvre (goat) or Goat cheese log or Chèvre log